pag4k/rs-pathfinder/README.md

 ## Features
 - Generate graph from a 2d vector of generic types implementing Walkable and AStarHeuristic traits.
 - Find path between two elements generic type using A* search algorithm.
-- Find all elements within some range using a variation of Dijkstra's algorithm.

 ## Todo
 - Add more ways to generate graph.